rafalab/538/election-count-updates.md

     *f(x)* divided by the total votes until that moment.
 Because we are almost done counting, this total is not changing much, and the linear approximation holds.

+## Thanks

+  - Rick Paik Schoenberg, for alerting me to the linear pattern.

+  - Andy Jones @andy\_l\_jones, for the pointing out the API.